RozanskiT/transformer_payne/README.md

 ### Installation using pip

-Install transformer-payne with `huggingface-hub` and `joblib` modules that allow you to easily download the model weights from the internat.
+Install transformer-payne with `huggingface-hub` and `joblib` modules that allow you to easily download the model weights from the internet.
+Check that you are also having a `matplotlib` and `numpy` installed so you could run the example given above.

 ```
+pip install transformer-payne
-pip install transformer-payne[huggingface]
+pip install huggingface-hub joblib numpy matplotlib
 ```

 ### Developer installation from local repository